PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 | TigerGPU   |     80           |     4         |  P100    |   1.33        | 3584   | 56  | 16 |
 | Traverse   |     46           |     4         |  V100    |   1.38        | 5120   | 80  | 32 |

-Note that the V100 GPUs have 640 TensorCores where half-precision WARF Matrix-Matrix and Accumulate (WMMA) operations can be carried out.
-Each cores does a 4x4 matrix multiply.
+SM is streaming multiprocessor.
+Note that the V100 GPUs have 640 TensorCores where half-precision Warp Matrix-Matrix and Accumulate (WMMA) operations can be carried out.
+That is, each core can perform a 4x4 matrix multiply and add the result to a third matrix.

 ## Should you buy an NVIDIA V100 for your research use?